Irritability, refusal to walk, or protecting or guarding

 growing pains, overuse, injury, bone infection, and

-certain inflammatory diseases, among others.
+certain inflammatory diseases.
 Many conditions can cause painful,

 stiff joints in children.
 Most often, occasional joint pain in children is